How to start applications

 This explains how to start an outbound application using Aculab Cloud and how inbound applications are started by Aculab Cloud when an inbound call is received.

-- You use a Web Service to start one of your Outbound Services, typically including a call destination in the outbound parameters.
+- You use a Web Service to start one of your Outbound Services.

 - Aculab Cloud looks in the Outbound Service for the type (REST or UAS) and name of the application it needs to start.

 - For REST: Aculab Cloud will place the outbound call and, once answered, will request the First Page of your application.